jackyhuynh/SecurityTesting/documents/security-testing-general.md

 - Four component that need to assure the quality of the software development: code, procedures, documentation, data to operating the software system (from ISO 9000-3).
 - Software design best practices:
   - The Best Practices is <b>building security into Software Engineering Process</b> before design and coding.
-  - <b>Design need to be consistent</b>: Need to be an expert in cyber-security and software structure, and a beginner mind discovering new testing strategies
+  - <b>Design need to be consistent</b>: Need to be an expert in cyber-security and software structure, and a beginner mind to discover new testing strategies

 ## III.
 Software Testing Life Cycle (STLC):